telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 There are a few key, non-visual pieces of Kendo UI hybrid components used in virtually all applications.
 These are:

 1. [Application](http://demos.telerik.com/kendo-ui/mobile/application/index.html)&mdash;This is the shell of Kendo UI hybrid apps.
 Application manages all navigation, application history, loading views, rendering mobile meta tags, and other essential mobile app tasks.
-2. [Layout](http://demos.telerik.com/kendo-ui/mobile/layout/index.html)&mdash;Defines the reusable portions of a mobile app, similar to a MasterPage or template.
+2. [Layout](http://demos.telerik.com/kendo-ui/mobile/layout/index.html)&mdash;Defines the reusable portions of a hybrid app, similar to a MasterPage or template.
 Layouts are often used improve app maintainability by defining things used across multiple views, like navigation.
-Layouts are not required, but encouraged.
+While not required, layouts are encouraged to use.
-3. [Views](http://demos.telerik.com/kendo-ui/mobile/view/index.html)&mdash;Individual pages of a mobile app.
-Views contain the majority of an app's content.
-Every app will have one or more views.
+3. [Views](http://demos.telerik.com/kendo-ui/mobile/view/index.html)&mdash;Individual pages of a hybrid app.
+Views contain the greater part of the application content.
+Every application has one or more views.

-Layouts and Views are defined with HTML; the Application is simply JavaScript.
-There is no markup associated with an Application.
-Let's create the basic structure of a Kendo UI Mobile app using these building blocks.
+Layouts and Views are defined through HTML.
+The Application is simply JavaScript.
+No markup associated with the Application is used.

+## Getting Started

+The sections below demonstrate how to create the basic structure of a Kendo UI hybrid application by using the building blocks.

-### Step 1: Create a Simple HTML Page
+### Step 1: Create HTML Page

-Kendo UI mobile apps can be created using simple HTML pages.
-To begin, try creating a page called "index.html" with code like this:
+Kendo UI hybrid apps can be created by using simple HTML pages.
+First, try creating a page called `index.html` using the code from the example below.

+###### Example

 	<!DOCTYPE html>
 	<html>